V6 Mainnet Node Instructions

 Substrate Management wallet

-Cold wallet to map with wallet #2 Example: Ledger
+Wallet to map with wallet #2 Example: polkadot.js, Talisman wallet

 Mapping a hardware EVM wallet (such as Ledger) to a hot substrate wallet (such as polkadot.js or Talisman wallet) could expose your funds to the Internet since both EVM and substrate wallets can have full access to your funds on the Polkadot Ecosystem.
-Waiting for OTP Ledger support before mapping is advised to protect your funds.
-For the time being, the safest method to run a mainnet node is highlighted in the temporary safe method to run a mainnet node section.
-If you want to simplify the process and you are fine with using a hot substrate wallet, please proceed to step 2.
+Ledger integration with parachains is in the works.

 Step 2 - Add the OriginTrail Mainnet Network onto MetaMask

-By using the information found here, add the OriginTrail Mainnet Network on your MetaMask client and switch to it.
+Add the NeuroWeb Mainnet Network on your MetaMask client and switch to it.

-Step 3 - Fund your wallets with OTP
+Step 3 - Fund your wallets with NEURO

 Step 4 - Map your wallets